zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject (in beta phase).md

 Object Storage Service \(OSS\) built on Alibaba Cloud’s Apsara distributed system is a massive, secure, and highly reliable cloud storage solution that offers low cost storage accessible anywhere in the world.
 OSS possesses excellent scaling abilities for storage capacity and processes, and supports RESTful APIs.
 Not only can OSS store media files, but it can also be utilized as a data warehouse for massive data file storage.
 OSS can seamlessly integrate with Hadoop 3.0, and services that are run on EMR \(such as Spark/Hive/Presto, MaxCompute, HybridDB and the newly-released Data Lake Analytics\) support data processing and retrieval directly from OSS.

-However, the current GetObject interface provided by OSS determines that the big data platform can only download all OSSS data locally and then for analysis and filter, A lot of bandwidth and client resources are wasted in a lot of querying scenarios.
+However, the current GetObject interface provided by OSS determines that the big data platform can only download all OSS data locally and then for analysis and filter.
+A lot of bandwidth and client resources are wasted in querying scenarios.

 To address this problem, the SelectObject interface is provided.
 This method allows big data platforms to access OSS to perform basic filtering on data through conditions and Projection, and return useful data only to the big data platform.
 In this way, the bandwidth and the amount of data processed at the client-side is greatly reduced, making OSS-based data warehousing and data analysis a highly attractive option.

 SelectObject is now in beta phase, and provides Java and Python SDKs.
-SelectObject supports CSV files of RFC 4180 standard to be encoded as UTF-8 \(including Class CSV files such as TSV, row and column separators of the file and customizable Quote characters\);  files in standard and low frequency access storage types, and encrypted files, which are fully managed by OSS \(or CMK managed by KMS\).
+SelectObject supports CSV files of RFC 4180 standard to be encoded as UTF-8 \(including Class CSV files such as TSV, row and column separators of the file and customizable Quote characters\).
+SelectObject supports files in standard and low frequency access storage types, and encrypted files, which are fully managed by OSS \(or CMK managed by KMS\).

 The supported SQL syntax is as follows: